qwilc/vocab-list-app/README.md

 Using this, submit button will take you to a different page:
 <form method="get" action="play.html">...</form>

+Can use an svg as a button label instead of text

+Can use "readonly" in an <input> tag

 ### CSS
 `div span { ... }`
 any span that is a child of a div will be styled